ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/global-style-customisation-widgets/index.md

 ## Styling Text Inputs

-Text inputs can be styles with a combination of CSS variables and selectors:
+Text inputs can be styled with a combination of CSS variables and selectors:

 ```css
 .ag-theme-alpine {